skip to main content

 first-gen-logo-final.pngWe are First-Gen

-We would like to invite Texas A&M Irma Lerma Rangel School of Pharmacy professionals to inspire others by sharing their story as a first-generation college student.
+We would like to invite Texas A&M Irma Lerma Rangel College of Pharmacy professionals to inspire others by sharing their story as a first-generation college student.
 Identifying faculty, staff, students and alumni who themselves are first-generation college students will allow our campus community to discover how many first-generation role models exist throughout the Rangel College of Pharmacy.

 $sanitizedquoteImgTitle

-"As a first generation College student, I feel immense gratitude to have the opportunity to pursue a career for myself that can help me be a leader, an advocate and a person who can make a difference in people’s lives.
+"As a first generation college student, I feel immense gratitude to have the opportunity to pursue a career for myself that can help me be a leader, an advocate and a person who can make a difference in people’s lives.
 Growing up, my parents and family worked hard to instill the importance of education to me.
 Being a first generation student in a Mexican family who have worked very hard their whole lives to give to their children and family everything they could possibly give them is very eye opening.
 We did not grow up in a wealthy family, but no matter what our stability was, my family worked hard every day to always give us the best they could and my appreciation for them grows more and more daily.
 In addition to the importance of education, my family taught me the importance of being a genuine person and a person who can make people smile and feel comfortable about being themselves.
 No matter what a person’s background is, where they come from, the financial positions they’re in, everyone is capable of being someone successful through hard work and compassion.
 My goal as a first generation pharmacy student is to not only be a successful pharmacist, but to most importantly be the person who my family raised me to be.
 A hardworking Pharmacist who’s compassionate about the lives and health of my patients.”

 Ayleen Cantu